 - Minimum one year post-secondary education

-- Must be 19 years of age or older by program start date
+- 19 years of age by program start date

-- Must have a Psychological Profiling Test (The applicant is responsible for this cost.
+- Successful completion of the Minnesota Multiphasic Personality Inventory (MMPI-2).
+The applicant is responsible for this cost.
 Testing for applicants from the Maritimes is held in PEI.
-This test will be arranged by Holland College Admissions.)
+This test will be arranged by Holland College Admissions.

-- Proof of Canadian citizenship or landed immigrant status
+- Proof of Canadian citizenship or Canadian permanent resident status

-- Must hold a valid driver’s license (Students holding restricted or graduated licenses must abide by the conditions of this license, regardless of Holland College training.)
+- Valid Class 5 (cars and light trucks) driver’s license (students holding restricted or graduated licenses must abide by the conditions of the license)

 - Three letters of reference, not from family members

-- Completion of Immunization Verification Form (download PDF or MS Word).
-This completed form is not required until after an applicant has been accepted.
+- Immunization Verification Form (download PDF or MS Word).
+Required after acceptance

 - Certification in swimming – “Swim to Survive” or equivalent

-- Certification in Standard First Aid and CPR Level C – must be valid for the duration of the program
+- Standard First Aid, CPR Level C and Automated External Defibrillator (AED) must be valid for the duration of the program

 NOTE: Preference is given to candidates who are qualified Forestry, Wildlife, Fishery, or Environmental Technicians or graduates of a renewable resource program.
 If you do not have a two-year diploma in one of these areas, your employment options may be limited.